Revisiting GAN with Bayes-Optimal Discrimination: Implementation Details

 \subsection{Datasets and Preprocessing}

 We intentionally keep preprocessing minimal in order to maintain comparability of FID with prior work.
 Unless otherwise stated, we do not use data augmentation.
-For \textbf{CIFAR‑10}, we train at the native \(32{\times}32\) resolution and normalize images to \([-1,1]\); for visualization only, we upsample to \(64{\times}64\) using nearest-neighbor interpolation.
-For \textbf{CelebA‑64}, we center‑crop faces, resize to \(64{\times}64\), and normalize to \([-1,1]\).
-For \textbf{LSUN Bedroom/Church‑64}, we apply a square center‑crop, resize to \(64{\times}64\), and normalize to \([-1,1]\).
+For CIFAR-10, we train at the native \(32{\times}32\) resolution and normalize images to \([-1,1]\); for visualization only, we upsample to \(64{\times}64\) using nearest-neighbor interpolation.
+For CelebA-64, we center-crop faces, resize to \(64{\times}64\), and normalize to \([-1,1]\).
+For LSUN Bedroom/Church-64, we apply a square center-crop, resize to \(64{\times}64\), and normalize to \([-1,1]\).